tinkledoomhammer/some-notes/stackedit/Notes/godot/shaders.md

 `vec3 aColor : source_color`
 * used for sRGB color data, because godot renders in linear color space
 	* not using it will result in washed out colors
-* albedo color textures should typ
+* albedo color textures should use `source_color` others should not
+* source color is optional
+	* in Forward+ and Mobile renderers
+	* In canvas items when [HDR 2D](https://docs.godotengine.org/en/stable/classes/class_projectsettings.html#class-projectsettings-property-rendering-viewport-hdr-2d) is enabled
 ### Built-in variables
 #### Built-in functions